Undergraduate Course Catalog 2010-2011

 New students will be assigned to the proper course after consultation with the Russian faculty.
 A student may not receive UNH credit for elementary Russian courses if he or she has had two or more years of secondary school Russian; however, a student may petition the Russian program to be admitted to the 400-level courses for credit.
 In the 503-790 range, a grade of C or better is required to advance to the next course in the language series (503, 504, 631, 632, 790).

 The Russian major consists of a minimum of 40 credits above RUSS 504.
-Specific course requirements are RUSS 425, 521, 522, 601, 631-632, 691, and 790 and two or three electives depending upon choice of option and concentration.
+Specific course requirements are RUSS 425, 521, 522, 601, 631-632, 691, and 790 and two or three electives, depending upon choice of option and concentration.
 Majors are required to spend a semester or summer on an approved study abroad program in Russia.
 Majors are required to take RUSS 631-632 and at least one 700-level Russian course at the Durham campus.
+The Discovery Program capstone requirement may be fulfilled by completing RUSS 790 and the Honors-in-Russian Thesis OR RUSS 721, RUSS 725, RUSS 733, or RUSS 790.
 Transfer students must earn a minimum of 12 major credits at the Durham campus.

 The minor in Russian consists of a minimum of 20 credits above RUSS 402; it must include RUSS 503-504 and at least one of the following: RUSS 631, 632, 691, 721, 725, or 790.